gavinshelley3/learning-node-express/lesson2/README.md

 This is the REST endpoint for getting all the tickets in the system.
 We just send our list, which by default comes with a 200 OK response.

+7. Now create a POST route to create tickets

 ```js
 app.post('/api/tickets', (req, res) => {